 Note: to access the beach itself you do have to cross the driftwood.
 There are spots where it’s really easy, so don’t worry if you’re not surefooted, but know that you will need to crawl over a log or two.

 If you’re not familiar with the term, sea stacks are in reference to the large rock formations found just off beaches, like tiny islands, usually home to all kinds of sea birds and sometime sea lions.
+The Oregon Coast is LOADED with the rocks at nearly every beach!
 The stacks at Ruby Beach are gorgeous with a lot of interesting erosion and tidepools around their bases.
 There are a few rocks here that actually have tidal windows going through them, meaning that there are arches and holes in the middle of the stacks.
 Really cool.

 Tip: if you go out onto the larger sea stacks, beware of the incoming tide.
 You could get stuck out there for several hours if you’re not into swimming in the cold water.

 Who loves tidepools more: the kids or me (Rob)?
 It’s a tough call, but there are plenty to explore here at Ruby Beach.
 The tidepools here are really fascinating for both their beautiful wildlife and interesting formation.
 Most tidepools you’ll see are found on the top surfaces of rocks, exposed when the tide goes out.
 At Ruby Beach there are those kinds and also tidepools around the bases of the stacks, the pool having a rock wall and then sand for the rest of the edges.

 The primary wildlife we found in the tidepools here was sea anemones.
 There were a wide variety of colors, from deep greens and pinks to white and grey.
 There were some passages in the deeper tidepools with thousands of anemones lining the rocks.
 It’s really quite a treasure hunt!